-Imagine a TV dinner, baked to a crisp.
+The sky above the spork was the color of a TV dinner, burnt to a crisp.
 Silver foil peeled back by the laser heat of a toaster oven.
 Charred clots of chicken stew, succotash, nameless dessert, further blurred by a microforest of recombinant mold like a diseased painter’s nightmare of verdigris.

 Metaphor stretched to the breaking point.